thomas-rasmussen/git-tutorial/README.md

 [Link to tutorial](https://thomas-rasmussen.github.io/git-tutorial/)

 TODO
+- introduction-to-git.qmd notes:
+  - "Everything is checksummed" section: maybe add some more details and/or write an appendix?
+  - "Screwing up" section: There will be a section somewhere at some point on how to undo stuff in Git. add a crossreference?
 - Prerequisites listed in index.qmd.
 If the scope of the tutorial ends up covering how to use GitHub, update to include that you need to have setup a GitHub account.
 - Work on making a rough outline on all the topics that are to be covered.